 The Academy participates in a defined contribution retirement plan (the Plan), which is administered by the Roman Catholic Diocese of Dallas and covers substantially all lay employees who are over the age of twenty-one and have completed one year of service.
 Contributions to the Plan are determined based on a percentage of covered employees' salaries, not in excess of amounts allowable under the Internal Revenue Code regulations.
-The Academy's contributions to the Plan on behalf of the employees were approximately \$50,500 for the year ended June 30, 2024.
+The Academy's contributions to the Plan on behalf of the employees were approximately \$47,500 and \$50,500 for the years ended June 30, 2025 and 2024, respectively.

 Health and life insurance for the Academy's employees are provided under the plans administered by the Roman Catholic Diocese of Dallas.
-Expenses related to total insurance premiums during the year ended June 30, 2024 were approximately \$385,400.
+Expenses related to total insurance premiums during the year ended June 30, 2025 and 2024, were approximately \$383,000 and \$385,000, respectively.